elumeo/jfs-core/README.md

 - jfc components and scripts are also going to be pretranspiled
 - **Webpack will only be used in the app** to create a bundle from JavaScript files of the core/jfc components and TypeScript files of the app

+### Synchronization of styles

+- the typescript compiler does not listen to changes on scss files therefore we have a script to synchronize these on our own
+- to synchronize changes on styles in from src to build just run the sync-styles script

 ### Frontend structure

 #### Usage of types instead of interfaces